harshnisar/ml-india/_posts/2016-05-04-ml-india-bangalore-chapter-third-meetup.md

 comments: true
 ---

-ML-India is pleased to inform that the third ML-India meetup in its Bangalore chapter, hosted by Sritulasi, was held last Saturday (2nd April).
+ML-India is pleased to inform that the third ML-India meetup in its Bangalore chapter was held last Saturday (2nd April).

-The event went well.
+The meetup organized by Sritulasi involved a discussion on the significance of the role of a data scientist and a workshop on Neural Networks.
 They had a speaker - [Venkata Pingali](https://in.linkedin.com/in/pingali){:target="_blank"}, founder of [Scribble Data](http://www.scribbledata.io/){:target="_blank"}.
-He gave out good insights into how disciplined data scientists have to be in their processes, since their insights and results will lead to a real life impact like firing people, reallocating budgets etc.
+He gave out good insights into how disciplined data scientists need to be in their processes, since their insights and results will lead to a real life impact like firing people, reallocating budgets etc.

 To provide a streamlined process for working with data and building models on top of it, he built a tool - dgit (essentially data git), which audits every modification and action that has been taken with the data.
 It was quite an interesting talk.